-Duffle Bags (2) - At least one bag should be extremely durable, waterproof, and big!
+2 Duffle Bags - At least one bag should be extremely durable, waterproof, and big!
 You should feel comfortable leaving it in a puddle for several hours.
 Remember dry clothes are hot commodities in the mountains!
 Large enough to fit everything you own, plus what you anticipate buying.

-Therm-a-rest Prolite Plus

-Sleeping Pad - 72 inch long inflatable pad required.
+Therm-a-rest Prolite Plus Sleeping Pad - 72 inch long inflatable pad required.
 Make sure you also purchase and bring a repair kit + bag for the sleeping pad.
-The Neo Air is also recommended.
+We also recommend the Therm-a-rest Neo Air.